pranavrawat1301/Text-Summarization-using-Seq2Seq/README.md

    - Ensures compatibility and efficient usage of computational resources.

 This script provides a comprehensive framework for developing and training an LSTM-based Seq2Seq model for abstractive text summarization tasks, suitable for integration into GitHub repositories focused on natural language processing and machine learning applications.

----

-This summary encapsulates the script's purpose, methodology, and outcomes, making it suitable for GitHub repositories or documentation related to deep learning and natural language processing projects.